-This year my book The Travel Writer’s Way was published by Bradt Guides.
-It’s an insider’s guide for anyone who wants to turn their travels into stories, whether for publication or just for fun.
-Colin Thubron has called it ‘The most complete, accessible and inspiring book of its kind.’
+In 2019 my book The Travel Writer’s Way was published by Bradt Guides.
+This is currently the market-leading manual for aspiring writers who want to turn their travels into stories, whether for publication or just for fun.
+Colin Thubron has called it ‘the most complete, accessible and inspiring book of its kind’.

 “There was nowhere to go but everywhere, so I just kept on rolling under the stars.” – Jack Kerouac

-My travel writing began with a journey across Africa in 1994, coast to coast.
-I went on to become the Editor of Wexas Traveller magazine, commissioning and interviewing some of travel’s best loved figures – such as Wilfred Thesiger, William Dalrymple, Bill Bryson, Don McCullin and Dervla Murphy.
-I am a Fellow of the Royal Geographical Society.
+From 1998 to 2005 I was the Editor of Wexas Traveller magazine, commissioning and interviewing some of travel’s most celebrated figures – such as Wilfred Thesiger, Paul Theroux, William Dalrymple, Bill Bryson, Steve McCurry, Don McCullin, Colin Thubron and Dervla Murphy.

 I have judged many travel writing awards, including the Thomas Cook Travel Book Award, the Dolman Prize, the Edward Stanford/Bradt New Travel Writer of the Year award, and the annual competitions of The Independent, the British Guild of Travel Writers and the New Zealand travel writers’ association.
+I am a Fellow of the Royal Geographical Society.